mjpitz/aetherfs/ARCHITECTURE.md

 <img src="https://aetherfs.tech/assets/seen-stored-cached.png" align="right" width="40%"/>
 </a>

+There isn't a ton of bells and whistles to how data is managed within the AetherFS architecture.
+We expect the storage provider to offer durability guarantees.
+Caching will play a more important role in the next release and will require some detail.

 #### Packing

 When uploading files to AetherFS, we pack all files found in a target directory, zip, or tarball into a single